AtsushiSakai/PythonRobotics/README.md

 The blue line is true trajectory, the black line is dead reckoning trajectory,

 the gren point is positioning observation (ex.
-GPS), and the red line is an estimated trajectory with EKF.
+GPS), and the red line is estimated trajectory with EKF.

-The read ellipse is an estimated covariance ellipse with EKF.
+The read ellipse is estimated covariance ellipse with EKF.

 # Path Planning